Designing Interventions to Change Organizational Behavior

-This course surveys a range of translational tools at the health care system level that you can use to promote the adoption of evidence-based medicine by providers and delivery systems.
-Learn strategies for change in the broader context of sociological theories of organizational behavior and policy implementation.
-Focus your learning on translational tools that can be used by stakeholders outside of health care organizations—including purchasers, payers and government regulators—to promote the adoption of clinical innovations within organizations.
+This course surveys a range of translational tools at the health care system level that students can use to promote the adoption of evidence-based medicine by providers and delivery systems.
+We teach strategies for change in the broader context of sociological theories of organizational behavior and policy implementation.
+Learning is focused on translational tools that can be used by stakeholders outside of health care organizations — including purchasers, payers and government regulators — to promote the adoption of clinical innovations within organizations.
 Such tools can include contract-based payment incentives, performance monitoring, education and technical-assistance programs, changes in existing government licensing laws and quasi-government regulations used by credentialing agencies.

 At the end of the course, students will be able to: